sushmithashettigar29/secureverify-lite/README.md

-# SecureVerify Lite – Document Verification Pipeline
+# SecureVerify – Document Verification Pipeline

 A secure backend system for document verification with tamper detection, role-based access control, and full audit logging.
 Designed to simulate real-world enterprise verification workflows used in banking, hiring, and government systems.